mcdermottsolutions/bespectacled-bear/README.md

 ## Motivation

-I wanted to streamline new web projects and skip all the setup time.
-I also wanted a way to run Babel.
+Mostly I was trying to get Babel running so I could write ES6 JavaScript.
+But Bespectacled Bear also streamline new web projects, skipping the setup time and allows you to quickly make them minimized and ready for production.

 ## Installation